PhilFM/Robust-M-Estimation/pypi_package/README.md

      by this factor to increase the damping at the next iteration.
 - `diff_thres: float` Terminate when successful update changes the model parameters by less than this value.
 - `print_warnings: bool` Whether to print debugging information.
-- `model_start` Optional starting value for model parameters
+- `model_start` Starting value for model parameters
-- `model_ref_start` Optional starting reference parameters for model, e.g. if optimising rotation
+- `model_ref_start` Starting reference parameters for model, e.g. if optimising rotation
-- `debug: bool` Whether to return extra debugging data on exit:
+- `debug: bool` Whether to add extra debugging data to the `SupGaussNewton` class instance on exit:
-   - The number of iterations actually applied
+   - `debug_n_iterations` The number of iterations actually applied
-   - The norm of the model parameters change at each iteration, as a list of difference values
+   - `debug_model_list` A list of the model parameters at each iteration
-   - A list of the model parameters at each iteration
+   - `debug_diffs` A list of norm of model parameter changes applied at each iteration, as a list of difference values
+   - `debug_diff_alpha` A list of alpha values corresponding to the difference values `debug_diffs`, indicating the GNC stage reached when each model change was applied.
+Alpha equal to zero indicates the start of the GNC schedule, alpha equal to one indicates the final stage of the GNC schedule.
+   - `debug_weighted_derivs_time` The total time spend calculating derivatives in seconds.
+   - `debug_solve_time` The total time spent solving for the model in seconds
+   - `debug_total_time` The total time spent in the algorithm in seconds.

 ### Example code for the `IRLS` and `SupGaussNewton` classes